Download and print as a PDF (184kB pdf)

 What should I do if I am ill?

-Never stop taking your hydrocortisone.
-If you are ill (you have a fever, or feel you need to take time off work or stay in bed) you should double your dose of hydrocortisone until you feel better.
-This should be continued for as long as you are ill, then you can quickly go back to your normal dose.
-Taking a higher dose of hydrocortisone for a short time while you are ill is necessary and is not harmful.
+Once you feel better you can quickly go back to your normal dose.
+Taking a higher dose for a short time while you are ill is necessary and is not harmful.
 This is how your body would respond if you were able to make cortisol naturally.
 You do not need to change the doses of any other hormone tablets you take regularly.
-For more severe illnesses, you may need to triple your dose for a while: you should also see your GP that same day.

 What about vomiting and diarrhoea?

 It may be useful to have a vial of hydrocortisone than can be given by injection into the muscles for use in an emergency.
 Both you and a relative or close friend should be shown how to give it.
-Your hospital doctor or GP should be able to arrange this.
+Your hospital doctor should be able to arrange this.
 If you do give yourself a hydrocortisone injection it is very important to seek medical advice immediately: you should be fully assessed and may need to be admitted to hospital until you recover.

 Travel abroad